 How the pose rumor started

 Army photographers rarely knew what they had captured with their shot’s and Rosenthal had no inkling of what he had taken.
 To make sure he had something worth the climb, he gathered all the Marines on the summit together for a triumphant shot under the flag.
 It was this shot that would become known as the “gung-ho” picture.
 When AP wired him with congratulations on a great shot Rosenthal assumed that they were referring to his “gung-ho” picture.
-He didn’t see the flag raising picture until he was shown a print at the press pool in Guam on March 9.
+He didn’t see the flag-raising picture until he was shown a print at the press pool in Guam on March 9.

 It was here that Rosenthal was asked if he had posed the shot.
 Thinking that the man was talking about the “gung ho” shot Rosenthal replied that yes he had, “Yes, yes, I had to work on them, as a matter of fact, to get up there because they were all tired and dirty and they were still aware that there were caves around and there were occasional pistol and gunshots into the cave openings.”
-A passing reporter overheard this, and also assumed that Rosenthal was talking about the flag raising shot.
-The rumor circulated and soon reached America when Time magazine’s radio show, “Time Views the News,” put on the air a report that Rosenthal climbed Suribachi after the flag had already been planted and then had the marines replant it in a more dramatic pose.
-AP and Rosenthal were able to get Time to retract the story within days and issue an apology to Rosenthal but the rumor that he staged the photo would never die.
+A passing reporter overheard this, and also assumed that Rosenthal was talking about the flag-raising shot.
+The rumour circulated and soon reached America when Time magazine’s radio show, “Time Views the News,” put on the air a report that Rosenthal climbed Suribachi after the flag had already been planted and then had the marines replant it in a more dramatic pose.
+AP and Rosenthal were able to get Time to retract the story within days and issue an apology to Rosenthal but the rumour that he staged the photo would never die.

 It didn’t help that the Marine Corps glossed over that the first flag-raising had taken place.
 Historians, Albee and Freeman in their book, Shadow of Suribachi, state that from early 1945 to September 1947, General Vandegrift laid down a policy that suppressed recognition of any pictures taken at Iwo Jima that might diminish the Rosenthal shot.
 Thus Vandegrift ruled that Leatherneck magazine could not publish any of the shots that Lowery took of the first flag raising.
 It wasn’t until 1947 that Lowery was able to publish and get credit for taking the pictures he shot.

 The man most responsible for the staged stage story Time-Life correspondent Robert Sherrod admitted that he was wrong a long time ago yet the rumor has staying power.
 Even with all the info was released by the military in 1991 a New York Times story suggested that the Pulitzer Prize committee consider revoking Rosenthal’s 1945 award for photography.
-Then four years later columnist Jack Anderson promised an expose that Rosenthal had “accompanied a handpicked group of men for a staged flag raising hours after the original event.”
+Then four years later columnist Jack Anderson promised an expose that Rosenthal had “accompanied a handpicked group of men for a staged flag-raising hours after the original event.”
 He later backed down and admitted he too was wrong.
 Yet the posed story persists rearing its head every few years.

 When Rosenthal clicked the button on his camera and took his famous picture he was standing next to Marine cinematographer Sgt.
 Bill Genaust.
 Genaust filmed the flag raising and not only does the film clip that Genaust took prove that the Rosenthal shot was spontaneous but it is shot at almost the same angle, height, and distance as the Rosenthal shot.
-In fact, a single frame is almost exactly the same as the famous flag raising.
-The slight difference of the two pictures make for an interesting effect: By juxtaposing Rosenthal’s photograph with a picture made from Genaust’s single frame of the same scene you can create a 3-D image of one of the most, if not the most famous moments in American military history.
+In fact, a single frame is almost exactly the same as the famous flag-raising.
+The slight difference between the two pictures makes for an interesting effect: By juxtaposing Rosenthal’s photograph with a picture made from Genaust’s single frame of the same scene you can create a 3-D image of one of the most, if not the most famous moments in American military history.

 Twelve people raised the flag two separate times on February 23, 1945.
 Of the twelve, six were killed during fighting on Iwo Jima.
 Not counting the six killed, four were wounded, that’s ten out of the twelve listed as causalities (wounded or killed).
 Also, two of the twelve were Native Americans.